andriyadi/MaixPy-TrashClassifier/README.md

 * One of Sipeed Maix development board.
 I use Maix Go.
 May work for other boards.
 * MaixPy.
 Please refer to MaixPy [docs](https://maixpy.sipeed.com/en/) for setting up development environment.
+* Copy `trash.kmodel` model file to Maix board, either via microSD card or burn it to board's memory using [k-flash GUI tool](https://github.com/sipeed/kflash_gui).
+Make sure to adjust the code for loading the model.